 If you’re in the market for a new ebook reader — whether for yourself or as a gift — then be sure to check out Amazon’s Kindle Paperwhite.
-For a limited time only, the ecommerce giant is offering the 8GB version of the device for $100, representing a $30 saving on the regular price.
+For a limited time only, the ecommerce giant is offering the 8GB version of the device, representing a $30 saving on the regular price.

 Separately, the headphones cost $79, and Audible’s free trial usually ends after just 30 days, so the deal looks useful on several levels.

 The original Kindle Paperwhite launched in 2012 and was praised for the quality of its clear, backlit, 6-inch display, decent battery life, and overall impressive design.